fferflo/statewide-visual-geolocalization/README.md

     ```bash
     python3 train.py --output .../train --config config/main.yaml
     ```
     The results will be stored in `.../train-YYYY-MM-DDTHH-mm-ss`.
 The training uses all available GPUs by default.
+A training run with 2xH100 takes about 2.5 days.

 ## Evaluation